-3.11.10 TRACK
+3.11.10 - TRACK AND FIELD

-- 3.11.10.1 Boys and girls track shall be conducted during the spring sports season. - 3.11.10.2 The track season shall begin the first day of practice as permitted by NSAA rules and shall end with the state championship. - 3.11.10.3 National Federation track and field rules shall govern the track and field athletics of this Association except that the order and number of events shall be determined by the Executive Director. - 3.11.10.4 Participation in interschool track and field competition by any school student shall be limited to nine meets involving four or more teams.
-This would not include district or state championships.
+- 3.11.10.1 Boys and girls track and field shall be conducted during the spring sports season. - 3.11.10.2 - The track and field season shall begin the first day of practice as permitted by NSAA rules and shall end with the state championship. - 3.11.10.3 - National Federation track and field rules shall govern the track and field athletics of this Association except that the order and number of events shall be determined by the Executive Director. - 3.11.10.4 Participation in interschool track and field competition by any school student shall be limited to twelve meets.
+This would not include district or state championships. - 3.11.10.5 A school may permit 7th and 8th grade students to practice with high school teams, allowing for the sharing of practice times, locations and coaches.

-3.11.11 VOLLEYBALL
+3.11.11 - VOLLEYBALL

-- 3.11.11.1 Volleyball shall be conducted during the fall sports season. - 3.11.11.2 The volleyball season shall begin with the first day of practice as permitted by NSAA rules and shall end with the state tournament. - 3.11.11.3 No team representing a member school may participate in more than sixteen matches, in addition to the state-sponsored series of tournaments from the date of the first permitted contest to the close of the state tournament.
-A team may not participate in more than five tournaments that have a competition point value of 3 or more, which includes the conference tournament.
-Participation in any volleyball tournament shall count as one match of the sixteen matches permitted.
+- 3.11.11.1 - Volleyball shall be conducted during the fall sports season. - 3.11.11.2 The volleyball season shall begin with the first day of practice as permitted by NSAA rules and shall end with the state tournament.

+3.11.11.3 - No team representing a member school may participate in more than five tournaments that have a competition point value of 3 or more, which includes the conference tournament.
 No team may exceed thirty competition points prior to the district and state tournaments.
-Competition points are assigned according to the following chart.
+Competition points are assigned according to the following chart: